 The 1-30 days column shows you the money that is due from day 1 to 30 days.

 31-60 days shows you the amounts that are due past 31 days till 60 days, and so on.

-.
+Based on your customer payment trends, you can calculate the average collection period.
 In other words, the average number of days it takes to collect your business sales.
 If the ratio goes up overtime then it is time to evaluate your payment terms.
 The average collection period can be calculated using the formula

 Avg.
 Collection period = [(Days in period x Avg accounts receivable) / Net credit sales]

 An accounts aging report helps you maintain a healthy and continuous cash-flow.
 It eliminates receivables problems at the nip and reduces the risks of bad debts.
 Having a clear understanding of the client persona (status of the amount outstanding, total amount, and the history of each client) will help you estimate how the money will flow into your business.
 Also using subscription billing software like Chargebee will help eliminate this problem by generating automated A/R aging reports as and when the invoice is sent and can help you set up automated follow-up mechanisms to send timely reminders as well